oliveradler/mySite/README.md

 The repositary for my portfolio page (Still in develoment)

-This porject uses only HTML and CSS with no frameworks.
+This project uses only HTML and CSS with no frameworks.